ljishen/nvme-env/docker/spdk/README.md

 ## Usage

 The container startup process encompasses compiling the SPDK source so that it is aware of the underlying system supports, e.g. SSSE3, RDRAND.
-Relying on the docker build may cause errors like **ERROR: This system does not support "XXXX".**.
+Relying on the docker build may cause errors like **ERROR: This system does not support "XXXX"**.
 The container also sets up the [BlobFS](http://www.spdk.io/doc/blobfs.html) so that you can freely try `db_bench` for performance evaluation.
 Note that 5GB (2560 huge pages) is allocated by default.

 * When work with the NVMe device emulation image [ljishen/qemu-nvme](https://github.com/ljishen/nvme-env/tree/master/docker/qemu-nvme), start the container without argument
   ```bash